 For security reasons, please carry your passport/ID with you at all times.

-Minimum age is 10 years, children under 13 must be accompanied by an adult.
+Minimum age is 10 years, children under 13 must be accompanied by an adult (parent or legal guardian).
 Subject to change without notice.

 There are no public toilets in the visitor center.
 Tours may be cancelled at any time for operational reasons.